nataliesediva/english-for-designers/04-experience/index.md

 - - -

 # Natálie Šedivá
+Passionate Graphic Designer and Illustrator

 ## EDUCATION

+### University of Creative Communication in Prague
 _2020-NOW Bachelors Degree - Final Year_

-### University of Creative Communication in Prague

 Faculty of Graphic and Media Design

 ## EXPERIENCE

-_2022-NOW Creative and Marketing Team_

 ### Impact Hub Czech Republic
+- _2022-NOW Creative and Marketing Team_

-_Working as a graphic designer and Illustrator_.
+_Working as a Graphic Designer and Illustrator_.
 I assist with creation of Web and Ad Banners, Campaigns, Illustrations and Social Media Posts.
 In collaboration with the Marketintg Team I provide Design Thinking and Visual Direction.

-_2022 Creative Team_

 ### Ematix
+- _2022 Creative Team_

-_Working as a junior graphic designer_.
+_Working as a Junior Graphic Designer_.
 My tasks were mainly Social Media Posts, Campaign Posters adn Web Banners

-_202O-NOW Freelancing_

 ### Extern Shortterm and Longterm Projects
+- _202O-NOW Freelancing_

-_Working as an extern graphic designer and Illustrator._ My freelance work includes various types of jobs - Desktop Publishing, Branding and Logo Design, Illustration, Video Editing or Infographics and Icons.
+_Working as an Extern Graphic Designer and Illustrator._ My freelance work includes various types of jobs - Desktop Publishing, Branding and Logo Design, Illustration, Video Editing or Infographics and Icons.